Fun ESL Games for teens and adults - Rhyming Challenge

 Write up 6 words such as pen, chair, dog, dictionary, travel agent and bus.
 Students make up sentences using the present perfect tense that contains a rhyming word.
 Hat: She has become fat.
 Chair: I’ve been to the fair.
 Dog: He has burnt a log.
 Dictionary: I’ve played Pictionary.
 This is difficult because of the present perfect requirement combined with the rhyme.

 A tip for the students

 First to brainstorm together the words that rhyme and then see which ones fit well into sentences using the target structure.

 I hope you find this game interesting and that it enriches your students’ vocabulary.

 P.S.
-Check out the full resource here, while it is on special offer Get your students motivated!
+Check out the full resource here, with full support from Shelley included – every email is answered!
+Get your students motivated!